UPB-FILS-MA/upb-fils-ma.github.io/docs/tutorials/embassy/index.md

 To flash a program to the Pi Pico via USB, it needs to be in `USB mass storage device mode`.
 To put it in this mode, you need to **hold the `BOOTSEL` button down**  while connecting it to your PC.
 Connecting and disconnecting the USB can lead to the port getting damaged, so we conveniently attached a reset button on the breadboard included on the **Pico Explorer Base**.
 Now, to make it reflashable again, just press the two buttons simultaneously.

-After connecting the board to your PC and compiling the program, locate the binary in the `target/thumbv6m-none-eabi/release/` folder. then, run:
+After connecting the board to your PC and compiling the program, locate the binary in the `target/thumbv6m-none-eabi/release/` folder then, run:

 ```shell
 elf2uf-rs -d -s /path/to/your/binary